5 Big Differences Between NorthShore® Supreme and MEGAMAX™ Briefs

 The Supreme Briefs are ideal for heavy bladder and bowel incontinence.
 The Supreme briefs are tested to hold up to 8 hours long.

-You may not know the difference between jam or jelly, alpacas and llamas, but understanding the differences between two of the most absorbent adult diapers is essential to managing heavy incontinence.
+You may not know the difference between jam or jelly, alpacas and llamas, but understanding the differences between two of the most absorbent adult diapers is essential to managing moderate to heavy incontinence.
 The wicking capabilities, size of the tabs, sizing and absorbency are the big differences between these two popular briefs.

 Find out which brief works the best for you.
 Request your sample of each brief on our online sample form or call us at (800) 563-0161.